Sometimes your clients or customers just don’t listen to you – no matter how good your advice or how much experience you may have.

 In those situations, I try to figure out a win-win, because:

-- Sometimes the client’s internal politics prevents them from taking our advice.
+- Sometimes the client’s internal politics prevent them from taking our advice.

 - Maybe the prospect will come back another time and turn into a client (that has happened).